 In the event the initial trial section fails to meet JMF on gradation, binder content, designated depth, and field density requirements, make necessary corrections and construct a second trial section on the project site.
 The RCE may require a Technical Representative present during mixing and placing operations for the second trial section.
 When a Technical Representative is required, they must remain present during mixing and placement of any additional trial sections until acceptance has been made by the RCE.
-Additionally, ensure that the Technical Representative is present for the next day of production to oversee the mixing and placing operation.
-If during the next production day, the materials meet the mixture and placement acceptance criteria, the Technical Representative will no longer be required on the project site.
+Additionally, ensure that the Technical Representative is present for the next day of production to oversee the mixing and placement acceptance criteria, the Technical Representative will no longer be required on the project site.
 If additional trial sections beyond the first two are needed, construct the trial section at sites approved by the RCE.